Isaaco3349/Isaaco3349/README.md

 - 🐦 X: [@Havertz3349](https://x.com/Havertz3349)

 ---
-*"The barriers to building onchain are falling — and Africa is ready."*
+*"The barriers to building onchain are neglected — and Africa is ready."*